10 Essential Strategies for Preventing ACL Tears in Basketball: Expert Tips for Long-Term Joint Health

 • Keep your feet, knees, and hips aligned

-Incorporate these drills to improve your cutting and pivoting skills:
+Bring in these drills to sharpen your cutting and pivoting skills:

 • Cone drills with emphasis on proper footwork